WHAT IS THE AVERAGE TIME SPENT AT THE RANCH?

 "At a zoo, service animals can be restricted from areas where the animals on display are the natural prey or natural predators of dogs, where the presence of a dog would be disruptive, causing the displayed animals to behave aggressively or become agitated."

 The animals are not vicious.
 However, the animals are still “wild.”
 Remember, you enter the park at your own risk.
-They know every vehicle gets a free container of feed, and they are not bashful in looking for it.
+They know every vehicle may have fed with the option to feed and they are not bashful in looking for it.

 Even if immediate positions are not open, we always accept job applications.
 Applications can be printed off in advance and delivered in person or mailed.
 (Click here)

 Our donations department allocates passes on a monthly basis to organizations raising funds for appropriate causes.
-Please submit a request via online form for consideration.
+Please submit a request via the online form for consideration.
 (Click here to complete the online form.)